Berkcan61/ZaZa-Executor/README.md

 ## 📜 Changelog

-### Beta v0.3 – April 20, 2025
+### Beta v0.4 – Mai 03, 2025
-- Updated to the newest Roblox version: version-1e91b4133e334c9c
+- Works with version-a9a5d0b275a34ffb
+- Changed the API to Velocity
-- 94% UNC compatibility
+- 99% UNC compatibility
-- 55% sUNC compatibility
+- 80% sUNC compatibility
 - Bug fixes
 - Code optimized
 - GUI improvements
-- Optimized the script editor
+- Optimized the script editor – new functions added, like `printidentity()`
+- Added a console
+- Console now shows logs
-- Added Discord RPC
+- Added new buttons
+- Added settings – you can now activate "Always on Top" for the executor
+- Added injection status indicator (shows if injected or not)

 view the full list: [Changelog](CHANGELOG.md)